gpy248/theme-research-group/content/publication/journal-article/Two types of wave-current  interactions and their effects on extreme waves in directional seas/index.md

 ---
-title: "Two types of wave-current interactions and their effects on extreme waves in directional seas"
+title: "Two two types of wave-current interactions and their effects on extreme waves in directional seas"
 authors:
 - Wang, J
 - Ma, Q